Allen Ginsberg: San Francisco Renaissance

-Ginsberg moved to San Francisco during the 1950s.
-Before Howl and Other Poems was published in 1956 by City Lights, he worked as a market researcher.
+Ginsberg moved to San Francisco during the 1950s, working as a market researcher.
+In his time there, he became associated with poets that were centred around public readings.

-In 1954, in San Francisco, Ginsberg met Peter Orlovsky (1933–2010), with whom he fell in love and who remained his lifelong partner.
+In 1954, in San Francisco, Ginsberg met Peter Orlovsky, who remained his lifelong partner.
 Selections from their correspondence have been published.

-Also in San Francisco, Ginsberg met members of the San Francisco Renaissance (James Broughton, Robert Duncan, Madeline Gleason and Kenneth Rexroth) and other poets who would later be associated with the Beat Generation in a broader sense.
+Ginsberg also met members of the San Francisco Renaissance (James Broughton, Robert Duncan, Madeline Gleason and Kenneth Rexroth) and other poets who would later be associated with the Beat Generation in a broader sense.
 Ginsberg's mentor William Carlos Williams wrote an introductory letter to San Francisco Renaissance figurehead Kenneth Rexroth, who then introduced Ginsberg into the San Francisco poetry scene.
-There, Ginsberg also met three budding poets and Zen enthusiasts who had become friends at Reed College: Gary Snyder, Philip Whalen, and Lew Welch.
-In 1959, along with poets John Kelly, Bob Kaufman, A. D. Winans, and William Margolis, Ginsberg was one of the founders of the Beatitude poetry magazine.
+There, Ginsberg also met three budding poets and Zen Buddhism enthusiasts who had become friends at Reed College: Gary Snyder, Philip Whalen, and Lew Welch who became a part of the broader beat movement.

-Wally Hedrick—a painter and co-founder of the Six Gallery—approached Ginsberg in mid-1955 and asked him to organize a poetry reading at the Six Gallery.
-At first, Ginsberg refused, but once he had written a rough draft of "Howl," he changed his "fucking mind," as he put it.
+On October 7, 1955, Ginsberg was approached by Wally Hedrick—a painter and co-founder of the Six Gallery— who asked him to organize a poetry reading at the Six Gallery.
+Ginsberg was skeptical at first, but after reading his draft of "Howl" he changed his mind.
 Ginsberg advertised the event as "Six Poets at the Six Gallery."
-One of the most important events in Beat mythos, known simply as "The Six Gallery reading" took place on October 7, 1955.
-The event, in essence, brought together the East and West Coast factions of the Beat Generation.
-Of more personal significance to Ginsberg, the reading that night included the first public presentation of "Howl," a poem that brought worldwide fame to Ginsberg and to many of the poets associated with him.
-An account of that night can be found in Kerouac's novel The Dharma Bums, describing how change was collected from audience members to buy jugs of wine, and Ginsberg reading passionately, drunken, with arms outstretched.
+One of the most important events in the rising of the beat generation.
+That night included the first public presentation of "Howl," a poem that brought worldwide fame to Ginsberg and to many of the poets associated with him.